Hire Top Talent with AI

 1. Employment and unemployment remain steady

-Belgium’s 73.3% employment rate and 5.9% unemployment rate suggest a stable market, but one where available talent is limited.
+Belgium’s 73.3% employment rate suggests a stable market, but one where available talent is limited.
 The country isn’t seeing mass layoffs or drops in labour force participation, meaning fewer active jobseekers are circulating.

 Suggested: Why the PEACH Method Works Every Time